 Make sure there is enough pressure from the tank to fire up the pump when the tap is opened.
-If installing the positive head shower pump which the minimum inlet pressure, it should be about 2 meters.
+If installing the positive head shower pump that has minimum inlet pressure, it should be about 2 meters.
 You can work this out by measuring the length of height from the base of the cold water and the water level of the water tank.
-If it is less than what we mentioned, you may not obviously get the 0.5 liters per minute that are usually needed to activate shower pumps.
+If it is less than of what we mentioned, you may not obviously get the 0.5 liters per minute that are usually needed to activate shower pumps.

 Fitting a Shower Pump

-If in case you will place it on a concrete building block this will do just the same.
-Another thing is never screw you shower pump to the floor.
-You probably able to separate the water supply both to and from the pump.
+If in case you will place it on a concrete building block this will do the same.
+Another thing is never screwed you shower pump to the floor.
+You are able to separate the water supply both to and from the pump.
 You can fit the 22mm full bore isolating valve to the water pipe where it supplies the pump.